King of Pop (album)

-King of Pop is a compilation album by American singer and recording artist Michael Jackson, released in commemoration of his 50th birthday in 2008.
+King of Pop is a compilation album by the American singer and recording artist Michael Jackson, released in commemoration of his 50th birthday in 2008.
 The album title comes from the honorific title Jackson himself acquired approximately 20 years earlier.

 The track listing of the album differs significantly across countries because fans in each country where Sony BMG operated national offices were allowed to vote on which songs would appear on that country's edition of the album.
-The initial pool of songs, which also differed across countries, were selected from Jackson's back catalogue and also included a new "megamix" of five songs from the Thriller album that was created by Jason Nevins.
+The initial pool of songs, which also differed across countries, was selected from Jackson's back catalogue and also included a new "megamix" of five songs from the Thriller album that was created by Jason Nevins.
 "Billie Jean" is the only song to appear on all versions of the album.